HarvardMapCollection/tutorials/openstreetmap/extract-by-feature/index.md

 ![Scrolling through the OSM Map Features wiki to show hundreds of tags including beer gardens, baby hatches, public showers, and more](media/1.gif)

+It must be stated that because OpenStreetMap data is user contributed (think of OSM as the wikipedia of maps), you can expect the data exports to be incomplete.
+The level of completeness depends on the happenstance of who added information for the types of features you are seeking.
+Still, in cases where no other known data source exists, OSM extracts can be a good place to start.

 > In OpenStreetMap, all of the fields are optional, and it's OK to leave a field blank if you are unsure.
 Let's pretend that you have local knowledge of this cafe, and you know its name.